FullMetalUpdate/documentation/rollback.md

  1. Deploy the new deployment in OSTree
  1. **Delete  the `init_var` variable**.
 This will allow U-boot to start from scratch and re-initialize its variables.
- 1. Write a JSON file stored in `/var/local/reboot_data.json` which typically looks like this :
+ 1. Write a JSON file stored in `/var/local/fullmetalupdate/reboot_data.json` which typically looks like this :
       ```json
       {
          "action_id":"24",
-         "feedback_on_next_execution":true,
          "status_execution":1,
          "status_result":1,
          "msg":"OS fullmetalupdate-os-imx8mqevk v.202003190841 Deployment succeed"